-Why celebrate Random Acts of Kindness Day? – Celebrating Random Acts of Kindness Day gives everyone the opportunity to not only give to others but to also create a chain reaction of positive events.
+Why celebrate Random Acts of Kindness Day? – Random Acts of Kindness Day is a simple way for everyone to spread positive energy through a small act of kindness.
+It’s an opportunity to not only give to others but to also create a chain reaction of positive events.

 Here is a beautiful little video by RAK – The Random Acts of Kindness Foundation.